PythonCharmers/python-future/docs/custom_iterators.rst

-You can use this approach unless you are defining a custom iterator as a subclass of a base class defined elsewhere that does not derive from ``future.builtins.object``.
+You can use this approach unless you are defining a custom iterator as a subclass of a base class defined elsewhere that does not derive from ``newobject``.
 In that case, you can provide compatibility across Python 2 and Python 3 using the ``next`` function from ``future.builtins``::

-    from future.builtins import next
+    from builtins import next

     from some_module import some_base_class